 These won't necessarily help you collect rent any faster, but they will certainly help ensure you treat all tenants equally, safely, and reduce your liability as an owner.

 2. Educate Your Tenants

-Throughout Covid, we've very few issues working with our tenants that are truly Covid-affected.
+Throughout Covid, we've had very few issues working with our tenants that are truly Covid-affected.
 Most have been extremely cooperative and made every effort to communicate and make partial payments when possible, and eventually get back on their feet.
 Instead, the biggest issues we encounter by far are dealing with tenants NOT Covid-affected that claim to be, or are just completely misinformed by the media and believe they need not pay rent.

 Your best defense against tenants attempting to take advantage is to politely inform them of the laws and provide them with reliable sources of information so they may verify themselves.
 Better yet, include information about Covid protections and tenant rights in your late notices so tenants aren't tempted to test your knowledge of the situation and refusing to pay.

 When the normal legal process isn't an option, look for a win-win that can benefit both the landlord and the tenant (or at least reduce the pain of a lose-lose, as many of these situations tend to be).
 This might look like:

 - Landlord offering a temporary rent reduction in exchange for partial on-time payments

 - Tenant offering to vacate voluntarily in exchange for the landlord not seeking a judgement for back rent owed

 - Tenant offering to make weekly payments in exchange for landlord not pursuing eviction/termination